Climate change in New Zealand: Greenhouse gas emissions

 New Zealand has a relatively unique emissions profile.
-In 2019, agriculture contributed 48.1% of total emissions; energy (including transport), 41.6%; industry, 6.2%; waste, 4.0%.
+In 2022, agriculture contributed 53% of total gross emissions; energy (including transport), 37%; industry, 6%; waste, 4%.
+Based on the latest available Inventory data for 2022, New Zealand’s gross emissions per capita were above the average for developed countries.
 In other Kyoto Protocol Annex 1 countries, agriculture typically contributes about 12% of total emissions.

-Between 1990 and 2016, New Zealand emissions of carbon dioxide (CO2) increased by 35.4%; methane (CH4) by 4.4%; and nitrous oxide (N2O) by 27.6%. hydrofluorocarbons (HFCs) have also gone up.
-Emissions of perfluorocarbons (PFCs) have decreased by 94.6%; sulfur hexafluoride (SF6) decreased by 13.4%.
-Overall, these figures represent a total CO2-equivalent increase of 19.6%.
+Between 1990 and 2022, New Zealand emissions of carbon dioxide (CO2) increased by 24%; methane (CH4) by 2%; and nitrous oxide (N2O) by 35%.
+The total of all combined fluorinated gases have increased by 87%.

 The New Zealand Emissions Trading Scheme, which came into effect in 2010, was intended to provide a mechanism which encouraged different sectors of the economy to reduce their greenhouse gas emissions.
 It may have slowed the increase somewhat.
 Between 2007 and 2017 total national emissions decreased 0.9%, reflecting growth in renewable energy generation.
 However, between 2016 and 2017, New Zealand's gross emissions jumped 2.2%, bringing the total (or gross) increase in greenhouse gas emissions between 1990 and 2017 to 23.1%.
-Net emissions (after subtracting land use change and forest sequestration removals) increased by 64.9%.
-Emission increases by sector were: agriculture; 13.5%, energy; 38.2%, industry; 38.8%. waste; 2.1%.

-The 2019 Greenhouse Gas Inventory noted that in 2017, New Zealand's per capita emissions of the six greenhouse gases listed in the Kyoto Protocol were 16.9 tonnes CO2 equivalents per head of population.
 In 2018, on a per capita basis, New Zealand was the 21st biggest contributor to global emissions in the world and fifth highest in the OECD.